KutayX7/badappleUnity/README.md

 2 - Put the video in the same directory as the `record_frames.py` ( and this can be configured too).

-3 - Edit `record_frames.py` to your needs and run it.
+3 - Edit `record_frames.py` to your needs, run it and quickly switch to the Animator window.

 4 - (Optional) Convert those frames into a video using `frames2video.py`.
 Make sure to set the `FRAME_SIZE` correctly!

+### Known issues
+- Unity 2022 slows down over time and usually requires a restart (but I haven't tested other versions).